 Make sure that when you create the backup, you label it clearly as ‘hacked’ so you don’t restore it in the future, thinking it’s an OK restore point.
 OR simply delete the backup when you’re confident the site is working well.

-The first step is to see if you can access the front end of the site and the WordPress admin with your usual credentials.
+The first step is to see if you can access the front end of the site, and the WordPress admin with your usual credentials.
 If not, find out what’s preventing access.
+The following are a couple potential scenarios that might prevent you from access your website admin.
+If you *can* access your admin, you can skip this step.

 Got a White Screen of Death?